KemAdrian/ArgumentationOnMeaning/README.md

 Oracle : switch roles, agent boby in defense and agent adam in attack (ArgumentationStartState)
    > The discussion's variables have been initialized
    > There is a "Correct" disagreement and the problem is seen as Hyponymy
-   > A new discussion about label:stool* and label:chair° has been created
+   > A new discussion about label:stool* and label:chairÂ° has been created
    > The relation between the two concepts is seen as Correct

 Oracle : switch roles, agent adam in defense and agent boby in attack (ArgumentationStartState)
    > There is a "Correct" disagreement and the problem is seen as Hyperonymy
-   > A new discussion about label:chair* and label:stool° has been created
+   > A new discussion about label:chair* and label:stoolÂ° has been created
    > The relation between the two concepts is seen as Correct

 ```